raiuli/arcticchallenge2016/README.md

 The repository contains environmental data like NO2, PM10, and PM2.5 of a certain location of Skellefteå city.
 Different types of cheap and on the shelf sensors were used to collect this data.
 Therefore, the accuracy of the data is not ensured.
 However, this data set gives a general overview of the above-mentioned chemical components.

+##Unity
+In the repository you will find a .zip called SenseSmart which contains an example project in Unity.
+Use this project to get started.
+The complimentary presentation called arcticchallenge-hackathon.pptx can be used as a reference for using ARToolKit in Unity.

 ##Description of the fields of the data set
 |Field Name|Description|
 |:----------|:---------------|